mikebharris/CLAMS/README.md

 ## Other files

 The Terraform configuration files are in the [](terraform) directory, the frontend (hastily built in Svelte) is built in [](frontend), and [](uploader) contains a utility to upload the latest group of attendees to SQS.
 It can be run on the command line or called from within [BAMS](https://github.com/mikebharris/).

+The Database is deployed using Flyway (both to AWS and into a Docker instance for the Service Tests).
+The command that is run can be found in [](fabfile.py) and the SQL migration (scheme version) files in [](flyway/sql)

 # Running Tests